Truth is, I never wanted children.

 Until I met the right person, and I started to see this parenthood thing differently.

-Getting pregnant with Jack was quite easy, but I also had previous failed pregnancies earlier in life that left me wondering if I could even have children.
+Getting pregnant with Jack went unexpectedly quick, but I also had previous failed pregnancies earlier in life that left me wondering if I could even have children.
+Having a non-existent mother in life also left me wondering if I had it in me, or if I'd follow suit with my motherly example.

 Pregnancy itself was quite the journey and it was a constant struggle of bitter sweet feelings for me.
 I struggled with how my body was changing appearance wise but also my capabilities were changing, and I hated how that felt.